vankatwijk/Vanniks-appstore-nuxtjs-firebase/README.md

 # Project Description

-Blog created with Nuxt a second level vue.js framework
+Blog created with Nuxt a second level vue.js framework and firebase as a backend api server

 ## Build Setup